fmolivato/cwtLayerKeras/README.md

 ## Disclaimer:
  :exclamation: This project was built for research purpose, so there could be some errors:exclamation:

- Feel free to open open issues on those.
+ Feel free to open issues on those.